 Copyright © 1965 by Theosophical University Press (print version also available).
 Electronic version ISBN 1-55700-035-2.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without permission of Theosophical University Press.
-Due to current limitations in the ASCII character set, and for ease of searching, no diacritical marks appear in this electronic version of the text.
+For ease of searching, no diacritical marks appear in this electronic version of the text.

 TUP Online Menu

 Theosophical University Press, publishing and distributing quality theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; e-mail: firstname.lastname@example.org; voice: (626) 798-3378.
 Free printed catalog available on request.
 Visit the on-line TUP Catalog.

 About the Author:James A. Long was born on August 27, 1898, at York, Pennsylvania.
 Following a career in private business, he worked during WWII as a management consultant in the office of the Quartermaster General in Washington, DC, and was later transferred to the Department of State where he assisted in the change over to peacetime responsibilities.
 While there he was sent as an Advisor to the US Delegation to the United Nations at the opening of the Second Session in 1946.